ahilgenkamp/SalesforceEinsteinAnalytics/README.md

 Python package for working with the [Einstein Analytics API](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_rest.meta/bi_dev_guide_rest/bi_rest_overview.htm)

 ***NEW FEATURES:***
-1) Upload dataframes to EA as a CSV.
+1) Upload data frames to EA as a CSV.
 This allows you to do things like run python based machine learning models and upload or update the data in Einstein Analytics for visualization or dashboards.
 2) Set up an archive process to keep your apps clean and up-to-date.
 There are now functions to add a prefix to dashboard names to warn your users that dashboards or lenses will be archived soon.
 There are also functions to get asset metadata to check for dashboards or lenses that have not been updated in a long time.
 Lastly, there is a function that allows you to move a list of assets to a designated archive app.

 * ***What does it do?*** This package allows you to easily perform several operations that are cumbersome in the Einstein Analytics UI.
-It allows you to update app access, run SAQL queries for further exploration in Python, upload dataframes, archive assets, and restore old versions of a dashboard and to get app access details so that you can review who has access to your data.
+It allows you to update app access, run SAQL queries for further exploration in Python, upload data frames, archive assets, and restore old versions of a dashboard and to get app access details so that you can review who has access to your data.
 * ***Which systems are supported?*** Currently, this has only been tested on Windows and with Chrome/Firefox browsers